Human Services-Board Certified Practitioner

 Maintaining Your Credential

-All Human Services-Board Certified Practitioners (HS-BCPs) must complete the established recertification requirements, as stated below, every five years, in order to maintain the credential.
-Sixty (60) contact (clock) hours of relevant continuing education must be completed during each five year certification cycle, including a minimum of six (6) contact hours specific to ethics.
+All Human Services-Board Certified Practitioners (HS-BCPs) must complete the established recertification requirements, as stated below, every five years in order to maintain the credential.
+HS-BCPs must complete 60 clock hours of relevant continuing education (CE) during each five-year certification cycle, including a minimum of six hours specific to ethics.
 These hours must be documented by certificates or letters of attendance or completion, transcripts, or grade reports, and must be completed during the five-year certification period.
 (Registration forms or cancelled checks are not acceptable proof of attendance or completion.)
 HS-BCPs must retain documents for five years following recertification.
 Documents should NOT be sent to CCE unless you are notified by mail that you have been selected for audit.
+Record all clock hours on an HS-BCP CE log.
 If you are selected for audit, CCE will review your continuing education documentation for acceptability.
 In addition, HS-BCPs must follow the Code of Ethics and pay the $35 annual maintenance fee.